 Written examinations are administered for designated formal courses to evaluate the employee’s understanding of the material.
 The passing grade for most examinations is 70 percent.

-who fail examinations will be given the opportunity to review the material that they did not pass through self-study and then be reexamined on that material.
-If deemed necessary, who fail an entire course may also repeat the course with the approval of the Division Director.
+Trainees who fail examinations will be given the opportunity to review the material that they did not pass through self-study and then be reexamined on that material.
+If deemed necessary, trainees who fail an entire course may also repeat the course with the approval of the Division Director.

 In courses where a formal examination is not given, satisfactory course completion is determined by full attendance and completion of class activities.

-In all cases, completion of formal training courses will be documented The is responsible for making sure that the course completion record is noted on the signature cards in qualification journals.
+In all cases, completion of formal training courses will be documented in TMS.
+The trainee is responsible for making sure that the course completion record is recorded in TMS and if applicable, noted on the signature cards in qualification journals.

 Previously Qualified Inspectors.
 Individuals who were inspector qualified after April 2002 and whose qualifications have lapsed because they did not complete the required refresher training can be assigned to independently conduct inspection activities if the Refresher Training conditions in IMC 1245, Appendix D1 are completed.